-Hot runner injection molds consist of a heated physical channel that is used to direct molten plastic into a injection mold tool cavity after it leaves the nozzle.
+Hot runner injection molds consist of a heated physical channel that is used to direct molten plastic into an injection mold tool cavity after it leaves the nozzle.
 In this system, the runners are the part of the injection mold.
 Runner temperature is kept above plastic melting point.

 Single cavity mould produces single part per cycle.
 Initial investment is lower but unit part cost will be higher for single cavity tool.
 It is used for low production rates.

-Multi cavity injection mould produces more than one part per cycle.
-Initial investment cost is higher but unit part cost is low for multi cavity injection tool.
+Multi cavity injection mold produces more than one part per cycle.
+Initial investment cost is higher but unit part cost is low for multi cavity injection tools.

-Multi cavity mold are used to increase production rate.
+- Multi cavity molds are used to increase production rate.

-Cost of multi cavity injection mold is higher as compared to single cavity mould.
+- Cost of a multi cavity injection mold is higher as compared to a single cavity mold.

-Higher tonnage machine is required to run a multi-cavity mould as compared to single cavity mould.
+- Higher tonnage machine is required to run a multi-cavity mould as compared to a single cavity mould.

-Two plate injection mould has one parting plane and the mold splits into two halves at parting plane.
-The runner system must be located on this parting plane.
+Two plate injection mold consists of one parting plane and the mold splits into two halves at the parting plane.
+Runner system must be located on this parting plane.
 Two Plate injection molds are used for parts that are typically gated on or around their edge.